 Computer Science Programs in Montana

-Many computer science programs in Montana deliver in-person, traditional classroom instruction.
+Many computer science programs in Montana deliver traditional on-campus classroom instruction.
 For example, Montana State University awards undergraduate degrees in computer science through its Gianforte School of Computing.
-The program encourages critical thinking and builds problem-solving skills so that graduates are able to improve others’ quality of life through technology.
+The program encourages critical thinking and builds problem-solving skills to improve one's quality of life through technology.

 Several computer science colleges in Montana also award graduate degrees.
-The University of Montana and Montana State both offer master’s programs for those who would like to delve deeper into the field and pursue the next level of education.
+The University of Montana and Montana State both offer master’s programs for those who would like to delve deeper into the field and pursue further education.

-While most computer science schools in Montana deliver in-person rather than online instruction, there is an opportunity to enroll in select courses online.
-This permits you the flexibility you may need to balance the demands of school with other responsibilities.
+While most computer science schools in Montana offer on-campus instruction, there is ample opportunity to enroll in courses online.
+This can give students flexibility to balance the demands of school with other responsibilities.
 Furthermore, this blended approach to your studies allows you to build even deeper connections with your professors and classmates.
-Examples of online classes include computer fluency, introduction to computer modeling, and web development, all of which the University of Montana offers through its School of Extended & Lifelong Learning.
+For example, the University of Montana's School of Extended & Lifelong Learning offers online classes in computer fluency, introduction to computer modeling, and web development.

 The Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET) accredits the computer science programs within the Montana State University and University of Montana networks.
 It also accredits the program at Carroll College.
-ABET accreditation denotes which computer science programs in Montana have met the quality standards necessary to prepare students for the modern-day workforce.
+ABET accreditation denotes which computer science programs in Montana have met the quality standards necessary to prepare graduates to excel in the workforce.